Cristina Bucșa: 2017–2020: ITF Circuit titles

 Bucșa won her first ITF Circuit titles in both singles and doubles in 2017.
 In May 2017, she won the 15k event in Santarém, defeating Valeria Savinykh in the final.
 In November 2017, she and doubles partner Yana Sizikova won the 2017 Open de Valencia, defeating Georgina García Pérez and Andrea Gámiz in the final.

 She entered the qualifiers of the 2019 Wimbledon Championships, but lost to Samantha Murray Sharan in the second round.
 One month later, she won the Open Araba en Femenino with a win over Shalimar Talbi in the final.

 2021–2022: Major and WTA 1000 debuts

 She entered the singles main draw of a major for the first time at the 2021 US Open, after defeating Kateryna Baindl, Elvina Kalieva, and Océane Dodin in the qualifying competition.

 In 2022, she qualified for the Australian Open and the French Open, but lost in the first round of both.
-Later that year, Bucsa also qualified for her first WTA 1000 event at the Canadian Open.
-At the US Open, she recorded her first win at a Grand Slam by defeating Kaja Juvan, but lost to 19th seed Danielle Collins in the second round.
+Later that year, Bucsa also qualified for her first WTA 1000 event, at the Canadian Open.
+At the US Open, she recorded her first win at a major by defeating Kaja Juvan, but lost to 19th seed Danielle Collins in the second round.
 She and Weronika Falkowska won the doubles title at the Andorrà Open, defeating Angelina Gabueva and Anastasia Zakharova in the final.